wp-plugins/spiffy-calendar/readme.txt

 == Description ==

 A full featured, simple to use Spiffy Calendar plugin for WordPress that allows you to manage and display your events and appointments.

+> The development version contains a Spanish translation.
+If you are interested in a Spanish translation please try out the development version and let us know of any errors in translation.

 [Demo](http://stofko.ca/spiffy-calendar/)